Savings

 Using your allowances this tax year

-The halfway point in the tax year is a good time to check on your progress and think about whether you’d benefit from paying more into either a pension plan or an ISA before the year is up.
-Using as much of your allowances as you’re able to will make the most of the tax benefits they offer you.
+The halfway point in the tax year is a good time to check on your progress and think about whether you’d benefit from paying more into a pension plan and/or an ISA before the year is up.
+Using as much of your allowances as you’re able to will make the most of the tax benefits they offer you, so it’s worth thinking about what’s realistic for you.
+Just remember, a pension and some types of ISAs are investments.
+Their value can go down as well as up and could be worth less than was paid in.

-When it comes to your pension plan, you can often change your payments online with most providers.
+When it comes to pension plans, you can often change your payments online with most providers.
 If you’re a Standard Life customer, you can find out more about our online services on our website.
 For help, FAQs and ways to get in touch, visit our support page.
 If your employer set up your plan and you want to change your monthly payments, get in touch with them to find out how this works for you.

-The information here is based on our understanding in September 2024 and shouldn’t be taken as financial advice.
+The information here is based on our understanding in October 2025 and shouldn’t be taken as financial advice.

 Your own personal circumstances, including where you live in the UK, will have an impact on the tax you pay.
 Laws and tax rules may change in the future.